Updated: Aug 19

 Treasurer (in-coming): Ashleigh Crowe

-Ashleigh currently serves as the Advising Administration Director in the University College at Indiana State University (ISU), focusing primarily on the training and on-going professional development of their professional advisors.
+Ashleigh currently serves as the Advising Administration Director in the University College at Indiana State University (ISU).
 Ashleigh’s previous roles at ISU include serving as an academic advisor, the associate director for probation and mentoring, and the associate director for student outreach and success.
 Before coming to Indiana State University, Ashleigh worked in residential life at the University of Northern Iowa.
 She has been active in NACADA since 2011, serving on various regional committees and presenting multiple times at both regional and national NACADA conferences.
 Ashleigh’s research interests include case management advising models, serving students on academic probation, and using instructional design techniques to build advisor training programs.
 Additionally, as a PhD candidate at ISU, she is currently researching the application of learning theories to the context of academic advising.
 Ashleigh received her bachelor’s degree in Religious Studies from Ball State University and her master’s degree in Human Development and Leadership from Murray State University.
 She lives in Terre Haute with her husband Andy and their two sons, Turner and Mason.

 Member at Large: Susan Hawkins-Wilding